 The most popular species of mole in seattle, the Northwest is the Townsend Mole.
 The Townsend Mole differs from other moles, are characterized by living in tunnels very deep underground.
 Townsend Moles come to the surface for food, water, is why we rarely see raised mole tunnels just under the surface of our lawns, turf.
-Townsend Moles have dark velvety fur, a pointed snout, 44 teeth, and large front paws for digging.
+Townsend Moles have dark velvety fur, a pointed snout, 44 teeth, large front paws for digging.
 Mole ears are not visible ,they have very small eyes.

 Because of the Townsend Mole’s deep underground habitat, they are more difficult to eliminate.
 Moles that live near the grounds surface are much easier to trap.

 Ampm Pest Control Service has a successful history of eliminating moles from lawns, municipal parks, sports fields.
 Please call to speak with a technician about our experience getting rid of moles.

 Mole hills or mounds are typical throughout the Pacific Northwest, are characteristic of the Townsend Mole.

 What do moles eat?

-The eastern, Star nosed and hairy tailed moles diets are very similar.
+The eastern, Star nosed hairy tailed moles diets are very similar.
 Moles eat a variety of insects likes Earth worms, Spiders, Beetles, ants, white grubs.
 But moles will eat mice, frogs, other small pest.
 Whatever they can catch in the ground.

-Moles saliva have a toxin and can paralyze earth worm.
-Moles will paralyze food and store alive for later or for offspring.
+Moles saliva have a toxin can paralyze earth worm.
+Moles will paralyze food store alive for later or for offspring.
 Moles are actually particular about their food.
 Moles will take earth worms hold them squeeze the dirt from them with their feet.
 A 3 to 4 ounce mole can consume 20 to 30 pounds of worms a year.

 Why do moles tunnel?

 A Moles tunnel is a moles life line.
 Moles tunnels are used for trapping food, storing food, nesting, traveling.
-Moles have two types of tunnel systems shallow Feed Tunnels, and deeper nesting travel tunnels.
+Moles have two types of tunnel systems shallow Feed Tunnels, deeper nesting travel tunnels.